yashsmehta/personality-prediction/README.md

 ## Citation

-If you used our code for your research, then please cite our work as follows:
+If you find this repo useful for your research, please cite it using the following BibTex entry:

 ```
 @inproceedings{mehtabottom,